-Cognitive Behaviour Therapy (CBT) is a relatively short term, focused approach, to the treatment of many types of emotional, behavioural and psychiatric problems.
-It is a collaborative and individualised program that helps individuals to identify unhelpful thoughts and behaviours, and then to learn or relearn healthier skills and habits.
-CBT examines all elements that maintain a problem, including our thoughts (cognitions), feelings, behaviour and the environment.
+Cognitive Behaviour Therapy (CBT) is a relatively short term, focused approach, used to treat many types of emotional, behavioural and psychological problems.
+It is a collaborative and individualised approach that helps individuals to identify unhelpful thoughts and behaviours, and then to learn or relearn healthier thoughts, skills and/or habits.
+CBT examines elements that maintain a problem, including our thoughts (cognitions), feelings, behaviour and the environment.

 CBT has been researched extensively, and has demonstrated effectiveness with a variety of emotional difficulties including: